July 5, 2022 | Business insights

 Secure Your Company’s Future in an Uncertain World With a Trusted Financial Partner

-With so much to consider when planning sourcing for your supply chain, having a reliable financial partner like Illinois Bank & Trust is more important than ever.
+With so much to consider when planning sourcing for your supply chain, having a reliable financial partner like Illinois Bank & Trust, a division of HTLF Bank is more important than ever.

 Managing supply chain risk and implementing new technologies requires available cash flow.
 With experts predicting continued supply chain sourcing issues through 2022 and possibly 2023, companies must be ready to pivot to maintain consistent profits.
-Get in touch with a commercial banker with deep industry insight at Illinois Bank & Trust to explore options to maximize cash flow and grow your business today and in the future.
+Get in touch with a commercial banker with deep industry insight at Illinois Bank & Trust, a division of HTLF Bank to explore options to maximize cash flow and grow your business today and in the future.